Virginia erects first historical marker for lynching victim

 Organizers in Charles City tracked down descendants including Brandon’s great-great-granddaughter.
 Tish McDonald learned of Brandon’s fate only after she was contacted.

 The Equal Justice Initiative has said that about 4,000 lynchings of African Americans were documented between 1877 and 1950.
-There are about 100 documented lynchings in Virginia.
+There were about 100 documented lynchings in Virginia.

 Information from: Richmond Times-Dispatch, http://www.richmond.com